AOD support for Aboriginal and/or Torres Strait Islander people – VAHS

 Since 2017, North Western Melbourne Primary Health Network (NWMPHN) has commissioned the Victorian Aboriginal Health Service (VAHS) to provide an alcohol and other drug (AOD) support program for Aboriginal and Torres Strait Islander people.

-This activity provides culturally appropriate AOD treatment for Aboriginal people affected by substance misuse and dependence who require treatment and support.
+This activity provides culturally appropriate AOD treatment for Aboriginal and/or Torres Strait Islander people affected by substance misuse and dependence who require treatment and support.
 Care teams work to improve clients’ wellbeing through AOD counselling and harm minimisation practices.

 To boost accessibility, clients can refer themselves, or be referred by a GP, health professional or other agency.